As innovative startups reinvent life as we know it, how has work style adapted to match a modern, constantly redefined work culture?

 Dani Dufresne, Founder & Executive Producer at The Auxiliary Co.

 The Auxiliary is a production consultancy, bringing cutting edge projects to life for brands and agencies.
-They have worked on top campaigns for (RED), Anheuser Busch, Facebook, The Simons Foundation, Target and Macy’s.
+They have worked on top campaigns for (RED), Anheuser Busch, Facebook, Target and Macy’s.

 How does your style speak to your brand?